AthenaCodeFu/nodejs-demo/Part 2/README.md

 ## Other Files
 There are some other files in the `unused_files` directory:

 - `first_attempt.js` is the static server I wrote for class.
 It had a lot of bugs, and didn't do multiple-captive-phantom maintenance.
 Most of its bugs arise from the fact that `phantom-proxy`, the package I was using to communicate with Phantom via IPC, is broken/abandonware/sucky.
 [Phridge](https://github.com/peerigon/phridge), while far from perfect, seems to work better (and it comes with a bundled version of Phantom, which saves installation hassle).
-The server *acts* like it works, but much of the time it's just returning the initial `page.pdf` conversion result file it generated during the first request (Phantom then crashes on all subsequent requests, for arcane/unclear reasons).
+The server *acts* like it works, but much of the time it's just returning the initial `page.pdf` conversion resultslt file it generated during the first request (Phantom then crashes on all subsequent requests, for arcane/unclear reasons).
 - `static_server.js` is a result of me not doing my research and realizing that Python's `SimpleHTTPServer` actually *does* do static content cache control/etags/whatever.
 The NodeJS version is a very stupid, error-ignoring static file server that explicitly sets `Cache-Control` headers in Node.
 It was only used for initial testing of static content cache invalidation.